Frequently Asked Questions & Program Details

 Q. How will I know if I’ve been accepted into the program?

-A. All applicants will be notified via email no later than Friday, March 20, 2020.
-Applicants submitting applications before December 1, 2019 may be notified earlier.
+A. All applicants will be notified via email no later than [2021 date pending].
 Requests for early decisions will be considered.
 Successful applicants will need to complete their Letter of Acceptance and Participation Agreement before enrollment is official.

 Q. How many students will be accepted into the program?